 Setting boundaries can be a constructive way to get to know your partner better while helping prevent future feelings of having lost yourself in a relationship.
 It’s essential to recognize the things you aren’t willing to compromise on as well as the things that you are willing to bend on.
 When you have communicated what is important to you, you can work together to support each other in maintaining those values.

 Remember, a relationship should never define you.
 Before you entered it, you were your own person, with your own interests, and your own values.
 While a relationship is about the togetherness you share, it’s also about the two individuals who came together.
 A healthy relationship should strive for a balance of togetherness and separateness.
-If you are struggling to find this equilibrium, it is OK to step back and seek an outside perspective or guidance from a licensed counselor.
+If you are struggling to find this equilibrium, it is OK to step back and seek an outside perspective from a licensed online therapist.